Hear all about our latest news here!

 Debbie Green from Tesco said “We like to support as many local charities and groups as possible.
-I meet Rachael from CCPA during a meet and greet I arranged.
+I meet Rachael from CCPA during a ‘meet and greet’ I arranged.
 She told me about the charity and why it had been set up.
-As they are small charities doing a great job to support the people of Stafford who need their help, I am really happy to be in a position to help.”
+As they are a small charity doing a great job to support the people of Stafford who need their help, I am really happy to be in a position to help.”

 Children undergoing cancer treatment at the Royal Stoke Hospital, and their families, will be receiving a special treat this Easter after local Weight Watchers members donated a staggering 64 Easter Eggs to CCPA!
 Last week our Operations Manager, Rachael, collected them and quickly locked them out of temptations way in her office!

 Cheryl Sedgewick, Diamond Leader and Coach Mentor for Weight Watchers said “Our members are always so generous, not only did my group donate eggs but members from other groups run by Amy Blout and Nicky Orton, also contributed.
 It’s been amazing to see how many eggs have been collected”

 Rachael will be visiting families just before Easter to distribute the eggs to children, their siblings and parents.
 She says “I am really looking forward to taking the Easter Eggs to families – not only will it put a smile on the children’s faces, it will mean the world to our families to know that people care, especially for those whose Easter holidays will be spent in hospital.”

 Fathers Day appeal